How to Pronounce Chinese Names a Little Better

 Most "i" vowels sound like ee.
 We saw this above with Beijing, the Qing dynasty, and Xi Jinping.

 There are exactly three consonant-vowel pairs where "i" sounds like uh: "zi", "ci", and "si", pronounced zuh, tsuh, and suh.Here's "Sichuan" pronounced by a native speaker.
 Clearly uh is a poor approximation of this "i".
-Some folks suggest ih, but that's not much closer, and I think uh has the advantage that English speakers tend to de-emphasize it.
-The best approximation that's remotely familiar to Americans is Lucille Ball's trademark "eugh".
+The American "could"/"foot" vowel (which actually matches the "e" in e.g. Henan province) is closer, but there's no phonetic spelling for it that won't confuse untrained speakers.
+The best approximation of this "i" that's remotely familiar to Americans might be Lucille Ball's trademark "eugh"(?), but that's hard to say and impossible to spell.
+An advantage of starting with uh is that we tend to de-emphasize it, minimizing the damage.
 We saw this above with Liu Cixin.
 Crouching Tiger Hidden Dragon actress Zhang Ziyi is jahng zuh-yee.
 The province of Sichuan is suh-chwahn."Szechuan" and similar spellings predate the pinyin system.

 There are exactly four consonant-vowel pairs where "i" sounds like ur: "zhi", "chi", "shi", and "ri", pronounced jur, chur, shur, and rur.This "i" varies a lot between different regional accents.
 Ur is the Beijing/northern/official pronunciation.
 Qin Shi Huang, who became the first emperor of China in 221 BC, is cheen shur hwahng.
 The website Zhihu, the Chinese version of Quora, is jur-hoo.